 Amanda Balasubramanian, B.A., LL.B.

-Amanda Balasubramanian is a Partner with Tory’s LLP law firm in Toronto and leads a diverse practice primarily in the debt financing area, including domestic, cross-border and international transactions, private equity and acquisition financings, syndicated banking transaction and public and private offerings of debt securities.
+Amanda Balasubramanian is the Chair of the Governance Committee of YES.
+Amanda is a Partner with Tory’s LLP law firm in Toronto and leads a diverse practice primarily in the debt financing area, including domestic, cross-border and international transactions, private equity and acquisition financings, syndicated banking transaction and public and private offerings of debt securities.
 Amanda was selected as a leading lawyers in banking and finance by the “Best Lawyers’ in Canada and by Chambers & Partners.
 Active in the community, Amanda has been a volunteer speaker, fundraiser for the Starlight Children’s Foundation, a Director and Vice Commodore of the Island Yacht Club, and has fundraised and supported the Bequia Reading Club, a children’s literacy program.
 Amanda received her Bachelor of Arts and Law Degree from the University of Manitoba.

 Helping make Toronto stronger